 I’ve written before about the constraints that hit small businesses when it comes to IT.
-Constraints are everywhere, but one area that I’ve always found them is within the technology / IT space of small businesses.
+Constraints are everywhere, but one area that I’ve always found them is within the space of small business and IT.

 On a previous article titled Small Business CIO – Manager of Constraints, I discussed the development of options for replacing an exchange server for a client…the options were to upgrade to a new Exchange server/license or migrate to an externally hosted Exchange or Email provided.